-© 2018 Endo Pharmaceuticals Inc. All rights reserved.
+© 2019 Endo Pharmaceuticals Inc. All rights reserved.

-Revised: 09/2018
+Revised: 10/2019

-Medication Guide

-OPANA® (Ō-pan-a) (oxymorphone hydrochloride) extended-release tablets, for oral use, CII OPANA is:

-- A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage short-term (acute) pain when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them. - An opioid pain medicine that can put you at risk for overdose and death.
+Medication Guide OPANA® (Ō-pan-a) (oxymorphone hydrochloride) tablets, for oral use, CII OPANA is: A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage short-term (acute) pain when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them.
+An opioid pain medicine that can put you at risk for overdose and death.
 Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death.

-Important information about OPANA:
+Important information about OPANA: Get emergency help right away if you take too much OPANA (overdose).
+When you first start

 - Get emergency help right away if you take too much OPANA (overdose).
-When you first start taking OPANA, when your dose is changed, or if you take too much (overdose), serious or lifethreatening breathing problems that can lead to death may occur. - Taking OPANA with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone your OPANA.
+When you first start taking OPANA, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur. - Taking OPANA with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your OPANA Tablets.
 They could die from taking it.
-Store OPANA away from children and in a safe place to prevent stealing or abuse.
-Selling or giving away OPANA is against the law.
+Selling or giving away OPANA Tablets is against the law. - Store OPANA Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.